 According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, St. Catherine's feast is celebrated on April 30 and today is the feast of St. Peter of Verona.
 He was born about 1205 at Verona.
 His parents were Manichaeans, but he was converted and entered the Order of Preachers with the ambition not only of preaching the faith but of giving his life for it.
 He had his wish, for in the course of his apostolic work he was assassinated by the Manichaeans on the road from Como to Milan in 1252.

 Historically today is the feast of St. Hugh of Cluny, a prince related to the sovereign house of the dukes of Burgundy.
 He was an adviser to nine popes.

 Catherine, the youngest of twenty-five children, was born in Siena on March 25, 1347.
 During her youth she had to contend with great difficulties on the part of her parents.
 They were planning marriage for their favorite daughter; but Catherine, who at the age of seven had already taken a vow of virginity, refused.
 To break her resistance, her beautiful golden brown tresses were shorn to the very skin and she was forced to do the most menial tasks.
 Undone by her patience, mother and father finally relented and their child entered the Third Order of St. Dominic.

-- If you have never done so today would be a good time to read some of St. Catherine's Dialogue.
+- If you have never done so today would be a good time to read some of St. Catherine's Dialogue or purchase a copy.

-- Learn more about the Order of Preachers founded by St. Dominic.
+- Learn more about the Order of Preachers or Dominicans founded by St. Dominic.